Skip to content

 {

-int result = memcmp(key1, key2, key1_size < key2_size ? key1_size : key2_size);
+return memcmp(key1, key2, key1_size < key2_size ? key1_size : key2_size);

 }

-/* Register it before creating column families */
+/* Register before creating column families */

 /* Use in column family */